hepplerj/Dissertation/chapters/manuscript-ch3.md

 city council to either rescind its decision to rezone the land for light industry or to allow residents a vote on the issue.
-Four days before the rezoning ordinance was to become official, the referendum petition was filed to the city having collected over two-thousand signatures, well above the necessary 1,000 that was needed.
+Four days before the rezoning ordinance was to become official, the referendum petition was filed to the city having collected over two thousand signatures, well above the necessary 1,000 that was needed.
 The Stanford lands were now in the hands of the voters.
 Placed on the ballot for the November elections, a "yes" vote would allow for Stanford to carry forward with its expansion of the Industrial